byronka/minum/README.md

 ```

 Even more advanced, it is possible to register internal templates!
 This might be useful to
-push the boundaries of performance in some cases, and a more realistioc case is demonstrated in
+push the boundaries of performance in some cases, and a more realistic case is demonstrated in
 the `test_Templating_LargeComplex_Performance` test [here](src/test/java/com/renomad/minum/templating/TemplatingTests.java).

 An example follows: